Skip to main content

 This personal biological narrative is written in your genetic code.
 It is a story of inheritance and potential, where tiny variations in your DNA can shape the broad arcs of your health over a lifetime.
 Understanding this code is the first step toward a proactive partnership with your own physiology.

 At the heart of this individuality are Single Nucleotide Polymorphisms, or SNPs.
-Think of your as an immense instruction manual for building and operating your body.
+Think of your genetic code as an immense instruction manual for building and operating your body.
 A SNP is a variation in a single letter of that manual.
 While the vast majority of the text is identical for everyone, these single-letter changes introduce unique instructions.

 One person’s manual might have an ‘A’ at a specific position, while another’s has a ‘G’.
 This seemingly minor alteration can change the meaning of a sentence, leading to a different biological outcome.
 These variations explain why some individuals process caffeine quickly, feeling a jolt of energy from a morning coffee, while others feel anxious and sleepless from the same amount.